×

 When we asked people living in Puerto Rico about club and activities where newcomers can meet others, they responded:

 "Expats in Puerto Rico often join various clubs and activities to socialize and meet new people.
 These include sports clubs such as golf, tennis, and sailing, where they can enjoy the beautiful natural surroundings while engaging in friendly competition.
 They may also join cultural clubs that focus on art, music, and literature, providing opportunities to learn about the local culture and history.
 Language exchange groups are popular among expats, as they provide a platform to learn Spanish and teach English or other languages in return.
 This not only helps in improving language skills but also in understanding the local customs and traditions.
 Many expats participate in volunteer activities, which is a great way to give back to the community and meet like-minded individuals.
 These could range from teaching English to local children, helping in community development projects, or participating in environmental conservation efforts.
 Expats also meet people through social events and gatherings organized by the local expat community.
 These events could include international food festivals, holiday celebrations, or networking events.
 These gatherings provide a platform for expats to share their experiences, exchange information, and form new friendships.
 In addition, expats often meet people through their daily routines such as shopping at local markets, attending local church services, or enrolling their children in local schools.
 These interactions provide opportunities to mingle with the locals and other expats, helping them to integrate into the community.
 Online platforms and social media groups also play a significant role in helping expats connect with each other.
-These platforms often provide valuable information about local events, housing, job opportunities, and other practical matters related to living in Puerto Rico, Ecuador," commented one expat who made the move to Puerto Rico.
+These platforms often provide valuable information about local events, housing, job opportunities, and other practical matters related to living in Puerto Rico, Ecuador," wrote one member in Puerto Rico.

 With Offices in BOTH Ecuador and the US, Ecuador Visas with Attorney Sara Chaca is the No. 1 Visa Law Firm for Your Move!
 Specializing in Ecuador Residency Visas plus converting from Temporary to Permanent Residency, Containers, Real Estate Closings, Wills and Estate Planning, Driver Licenses, Opening Businesses & Citizenship!